comegrant/dbt_docs_test/projects/data-model/transform/models/silver/pim/_pim__docs.md

 {% docs column__is_active_weekly_ingredient %}

 Indicates if the weekly ingredient rows is active or not.
 If not active they will not be sent to purchasing or production, but will still be in the recipe.

 {% enddocs %}

+# Ingredient Types
+{% docs column__ingredient_type_name %}

+The ingredient type of an ingredient, i.e. "Standard Ingredient", "Menu leaflet", "Production material", "Flyer" or other.

+{% enddocs %}